-TOPEKA — Harvey County East Lake continues under a warning regarding blue-green algae problems in KDHE's latest report of the 2024 season, released on Friday.
+TOPEKA — Harvey County East Lake and Lake Afton remain under a warning regarding blue-green algae problems in KDHE's final official report of the 2024 season, released on Thursday.
+Eagle Lake in Bel Aire is still in a watch status.

 The water recreation season in Kansas officially runs from April 1 to October 31, as do the harmful algae blooms (HAB) response program's active operations.